Xero-9/Brigandine-GE-Data-Editor/Readme.md

 get
 [forsena.org from May 2014](https://web.archive.org/web/20140517111817/http://forsena.org/).

+#### About SLPS_026
+The SLPS files are a type of Playstation executable which contains most of the data for things like names, stats, monsters, etc...
+The files can be found on the Brigandine GE disks, disk 1 has SLPS_026.61 and disk 2 has SLPS_026.62.
+While they are both different files they do have areas where they are exactly the same and that is the data we are interested in.

 #### Memory Accessor Class
 This class encapsulates all the functionality for reading and writing (not finished yet) to the SLPS_026.61 and SLPS_026.62 file.
 The SLPS_062 files can be found on the original BGE disks or on images of